BIO 554/754

 Possible scenario for the development of feathers leading to the evolution of pennaceous feathers and flight.
 I and II, simple feathers possibly important for thermoregulation or display; III, with increasingly arboreal lifestyles, body feathers may have provided ancestors of birds with a more aerodynamic shape useful for leaping among branches; IV and V, simple pennaceous feather on the forelimbs may have allowed parachuting; VI, larger pennaceous feathers with symmetrical vanes may have permitted gliding; VII, asymmetrical feathers may have contributed to more efficient gliding; VIII, powered flight (From: Kurochkin and Bogdanovich 2008).

 Current ideas about the evolution of feathers are based on dinosaurs (theropods) that actually lived well after Archaeopteryx.
-Hypothesized steps in the evolution of bird feathers are like those for the evolution of feathers in non-avian theropods (Graphic source: PBS - NOVA).
+Steps in the evolution of bird feathers were likely similar to those in the evolution of feathers of non-avian theropods (Graphic source: PBS - NOVA).

 Back to Avian Biology page